Lasagna by any other name is still lasagna...

 Pick and choose

 Having said that, it isn’t necessary for a vegetarian to eat any of these more unusual foods.
 Many vegetarians don’t like tofu or lentils and don’t eat them.
-Conversely, a meat-eater may enjoy the taste and nutritional benefits of soybean curd or those tiny legumes, respectively, and include them regularly in their diet.
+Conversely, a meat-eater may enjoy the taste and nutritional benefits of soybean curd and those tiny legumes, respectively, and include them regularly in their diet.
 The point is that, while the vegetarian will skip the meat dishes, they can still decide which of all the other myriad of food choices they wish to consume.
 Likewise, meat eaters may feel free to enjoy foods, both meat-based and otherwise, with equal gustatory pleasure.

 At holiday meals, a concerned hostess will anxiously ask her one guest who doesn't eat meat, if he will have enough to eat.
 The vegetarian will let his eyes sweep the beautifully appointed dinner table, resplendent with fragrant and mouth-watering offerings, and assure his hostess that he will indeed have plenty to eat.
 More than enough, in fact, to satisfy tradition.